-To implement a program that finds the factorial of a given number (with initialization error).
+To implement variable initialization error in a program that finds the factorial of a given number.

 Factorial Initialization Error (FIE) is a type of error that occurs when a program incorrectly initializes a variable with a factorial value.
 This can lead to unexpected results and can be difficult to debug.